KIFAI/mbart-nmt/Onnx-MBart/README.md

 ```
 ## Functionalities

-- Export any pretrained Bart model to ONNX easily.
+- Export any pretrained MBart model to ONNX easily.
 - The exported model supports beam search and greedy search and more via `generate()` method.
 - Reduce the model size using quantization.
 - Speedup compared to PyTorch execution for greedy search and for beam search.